MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-apn-database-submission.md

 | Connection Information – Connect Flag | A yes or no value describing if the APN is provisioning or purchase. | Required | Possible values: <ul><li>**Y** – if the APN is provisioning or purchase</li><li>**N** – if the APN is not provisioning or purchase</li></ul> <p>If **Connect Flag** entry is **Y**, the **Purchase Flag** entry must be **N**.</p> |
 | Connection Information – Auto-Connect Order | Windows tries connections to the APNs provided by the operator and marked as “auto-connect” in the APN database until it successfully connects to the mobile network.
 If all auto-connect attempts fail, Windows will show a prompt allowing the user to pick an APN or enter a custom APN. | Optional | If you have more than one access string for an operator, this entry must start with 1.
 This is needed for Windows to try several APN entries that share either an IMSI range, ICCID range, CDMA provider ID, or CDMA provider name when the user tries to connect. |

-### APN database and COSA
+## APN database and desktop COSA settings

-The following entries apply to both APN database and COSA.
+The following entries apply to both APN database and desktop COSA.
 All entries for COSA in this table are supported in Windows 10, version 1703 and later.

 | Entry name | Description | Optional or required | Notes |
 | --- | --- | --- | --- |